First Question: What do I want?

 Don’t use images as headlines, and make sure description tags for pictures or videos are accurate.

-Conducting a SEO audit will give you an idea how user friendly your website is.
+Conducting an SEO audit will give you an idea of how user-friendly your website is.

 How to do an SEO audit?